 Dynamic development of automobile market in the last century has made the problem of increased exhaust gas emission even more significant.
 To support the efforts to mitigate the environmental pollution the car makers started to design equipment intended to reduce the emissions of harmful chemicals produced by cars.
 A device which significantly contributes to the exhaust gas emission reduction is a catalytic converter.

 1975r. – Marketing of two-stage catalytic converters.
 There were intended to control emissions of carbon dioxide and hydrocarbons.
 Soon the third stage was added to remove nitrogen dioxide from the exhaust gas.

-1986r. – first cars equipped with catalytic converters entered the market in Western Europe
+1986r. – First cars equipped with catalytic converters were marketed in the Western Europe.